Brainsway (NASDAQ:BWAY) Price Target Increased to $15.00 by Analysts at Oppenheimer

-Brainsway (NASDAQ:BWAY) had its target price boosted by equities researchers at Oppenheimer from $13.00 to $15.00 in a research note issued on Friday, PriceTargets.com reports.
-The firm presently has an “outperform” rating on the stock.
-Oppenheimer’s target price would indicate a potential upside of 60.94% from the company’s current price.
+Brainsway (NASDAQ:BWAY) had its target price upped by Oppenheimer from $13.00 to $15.00 in a report released on Thursday, Benzinga reports.
+The firm currently has an outperform rating on the stock.

-BWAY has been the subject of a number of other reports.
-Raymond James raised their target price on Brainsway from $9.00 to $12.00 and gave the company an “outperform” rating in a research note on Wednesday, February 17th.
-Zacks Investment Research lowered Brainsway from a “hold” rating to a “sell” rating in a research note on Friday, January 29th.
+Several other research firms have also commented on BWAY.
+Raymond James upped their price objective on Brainsway from $9.00 to $12.00 and gave the stock an outperform rating in a research note on Wednesday, February 17th.
+Zacks Investment Research upgraded Brainsway from a sell rating to a hold rating in a research note on Tuesday.

-An institutional investor recently bought a new position in Brainsway stock.
-Renaissance Technologies LLC acquired a new position in Brainsway Ltd. (NASDAQ:BWAY) in the fourth quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The firm acquired 21,100 shares of the company’s stock, valued at approximately $159,000.
-Renaissance Technologies LLC owned 0.20% of Brainsway as of its most recent SEC filing.
-Institutional investors own 18.30% of the company’s stock.
+A hedge fund recently bought a new stake in Brainsway stock.
+Renaissance Technologies LLC acquired a new stake in shares of Brainsway Ltd. (NASDAQ:BWAY) in the 4th quarter, according to the company in its most recent Form 13F filing with the SEC.
+The institutional investor acquired 21,100 shares of the company’s stock, valued at approximately $159,000.
+Renaissance Technologies LLC owned about 0.20% of Brainsway as of its most recent SEC filing.
+18.30% of the stock is currently owned by hedge funds and other institutional investors.

 Brainsway Ltd., a commercial stage medical device company, focuses on the development and sale of non-invasive neuromodulation products in Israel and internationally.
 It offers deep transcranial magnetic stimulation technology for the treatment of major depressive disorders, obsessive-compulsive disorders, bipolar disorders, post traumatic stress disorders, schizophrenia, smoking cessation, Alzheimer's disease, Asperger syndromes, alcohol addictions, attention deficit hyperactivity disorders, Parkinson's disease, and chronic neuropathic pains to transmit electric current flows at varying rates and creating an electromagnetic field that serves to depolarize cortical neurons and activate neural networks in various areas of the brain.